fabien-marty/stlog/docs/configure.md

 You can see how to create your own outputs in the [extend page](../extend).

-For now, you can use two kind of outputs:
+For now, you can use four output types:

 - a {{apilink("output.StreamOutput")}} object which represents a standard stream output (for example on the console `stdout` or `stderr`)
 - a {{apilink("output.RichStreamOutput")}} object which represents a "rich" stream output for a real and modern terminal emulator (with colors and fancy stuff)